 Dues Increase.
 The APA Board approved a very modest, across the board increase of \$10 per member, to be phased in by billing cycles.
-This is the first across-the-board increase in six years, and dues in several categories, like students and new professionals, have actually decreased.
+This is the first across-the-board increase in six years, and dues in several categories, like students and Steven A. Preston, FAICP, and Mark Winogrond, FAICP, from a May 12 report to the CCAPA and Nevada APA Boards new professionals, have actually decreased.
 (A \$10 per member increase is less than the adjusted cost of inflation.)